Kai-46/SatelliteSfM/README.md

 - The outputs are png images and OpenCV-compatible pinhole camreas readily deployable to multi-view stereo pipelines targetting ground-level images.

 ## Installation
-Assume you are on a Linux machine, and have conda installed.
+Assume you are on a Linux machine with at least one GPU, and have conda installed.
 Then to install this library, simply by:
 ```bash
 . ./env.sh
 ```